-- (1) Students are to register for examinations within the registration period stipulated by the examination board via the electronic registration/deregistration process provided by the Office of Student and Examination Services (Studierenden- und Prüfungsservice).
-Under specific circumstances, students may alternatively file a written registration with the Office of Student and Examination Services.
+(1) Students are to register for examinations within the registration period determined by the examination board using the electronic registration/withdrawal system provided by the Office of Student and Examination Services.
+If necessary, students may alternatively submit a written registration request to the Office of Student and Examination Services.
 Students are required to verify that their registration was properly recorded by consulting the appropriate registration lists.
-Only registered students may take part in an examination. - (2) Students may only be admitted to an examination if they - 1. are enrolled or registered at Cologne University of Applied Sciences as current students - 2. are cross-registered students at Cologne University of Applied Sciences pursuant to section 52 (1 and 2) of the North Rhine-Westphalia Higher Education Act and have neither taken an examination in the subject concerned at another university as regular students nor have they registered for one. - (3) Students may be required to pass other module examinations in order for them to be admitted to a module examination.
+Only registered students may take part in an examination.

+- (2) Students may only be admitted to an examination if they - 1. are enrolled or registered at Cologne University of Applied Sciences as current students - 2. are cross-registered students pursuant to section 52 (1 and 2) HG and have neither taken nor registered for an examination in the subject concerned as regular students. - (3) Students may be required to pass other module examinations in order for them to be admitted to a module examination.
 In addition, students may be required to provide proof of having participated in or having successfully completed internships in order to be admitted to the concluding part of a module examination.
 This is to be determined by the examiners.
-See section 24 and the curriculum (annex) for detailed information. - (4) The optional required modules (Wahlpflichtmodule) in which the student intends to taken an examination and which are stated in the examination registration become binding with the registration.
-For all other relevant matters, the regulations set down in subsection 6 apply. - (5) Students are required to include the following documents with the registration or hand them in by a date set by the examination board, unless they have already done so previously: 1. proof of having met the admission requirements stated in subsections 2 and 3

-- 2. a statement on previous relevant examination attempts as well as on previous endeavors to take the Master's examination or another final examination in the same program - 3. a statement on whether the examinee objects to the presence of an audience during oral examinations If the examinee cannot duly submit one of the documents required according to sentence 1, the examination board may allow him/her to provide the according proof in a different manner. - (6) Students may revoke the registration for a module examination in writing with the Office of Student and Examination Services or if activated via the electronic registration/deregistration process provided by the Office of Student and Examination Services up until seven days prior to the set examination date.
-By doing so, students will not lose an examination attempt. - (7) Admission to a module examination is to be decided upon by the chairperson of the examination board and, in cases of doubt, the examination board itself. - (8) Admission is to be denied if - a) the examinee does not meet the requirements stated in subsections 2 to 4, or - b) the documents are incomplete and the examinee does not submit the remaining ones by the date set by the examination board, or - c) the examinee has irreversibly failed a corresponding examination in a comparable program or has irreversibly failed a Master's or other type of final examination in the same program within the jurisdiction of the German constitution.
+Additional information is available in section 24 and the curriculum (annex). - (4) The optional required modules (Wahlpflichtmodule) in which the student intends to taken an examination and which are stated in the examination registration become binding with the registration.
+For all other relevant matters, the regulations set down in subsection 6 apply. - (5) Students are required to include the following documents with the registration or hand them in by a date set by the examination board, unless they have already done so at an earlier point in time: - 1. proof of having met the admission requirements stated in subsections 2 and 3 - 2. a statement on previous relevant examination attempts as well as on previous endeavors to take the Master's examination or another final examination in the same program. - 3. a declaration on whether the student objects to the presence of an audience during oral examinations If the examinee cannot duly submit one of the documents required according to sentence 1, the examination board may allow him/her to provide the corresponding proof in a different manner. - (6) Students may revoke the registration for a module examination in writing with the Office of Student and Examination Services or if possible via the electronic registration/withdrawal system provided by the Office of Student and Examination Services up until seen days prior to the set examination date.
+In this case, students will not be charged with an additional examination attempt. - (7) Admission to a module examination is to be decided upon by the chairperson of the examination board and, in cases of doubt, the examination board itself. - (8) Admission is to be denied if - a) the student does not meet the requirements stated in subsections 2 to 4 - b) the examinee fails to submit all documents and does not submit them by the date set by the examination board, or - c) the examinee has irreversibly failed a corresponding examination in a comparable program or has irreversibly failed a Master's or other type of final examination in the same degree program within the jurisdiction of the German constitution.